gmlang/ezplot-book/manuscript/03-05-scatterplot.md

 ## Scatter Plot

 A scatter plot is good for showing the relationship between two continuous variables.
-Let's call the `mk_scatterplot()` ezplot function on the data frame `films` to obtain a function that we can use to make scatter plots for any two continuous variables in `films`.
+Let's call the `mk_scatterplot()` function on the data frame `films` to obtain a function that we can use to make scatter plots for any two continuous variables in `films`.

 A>
 ```r